The Engineering ToolBox Web Google

 Sponsored Links

-The process of sensible heating - heating without adding moisture - of air can be expressed in the Mollier diagram as:
+The process of sensible heating of air - heating without adding moisture - can be visualized in the Mollier diagram as:

-Heating of air moves the air condition from A to B along a constant specific humidity - x - line.
-The supplied heat - dH - can be read in the diagram as shown.
+Sensible heating of air changes the state of the air from A to B along the constant specific humidity - x - line.
+The supplied heat - dH - can be estimated as indicated in the diagram above.

-The heating process of air expressed can also be expressed in the psychrometric chart as:
+The heating process can also be visualized in the psychrometric chart

-Note!
-When heating air the specific moisture remains constant and the relative humidity decreases.
+Note! - when sensible heating of air - the specific moisture remains constant - the relative humidity is decreased.

 Calculating Enthalpy

-The enthalpy of moist air can be expressed as:
+The enthalpy of moist air can be calculated as:

 h = cpa t + x [cpw t + hwe] (1)